On a smoothness characterization for good moduli spaces: Bounding the dimension of a pure representation

 We begin by obtaining results that show pure representations are relatively rare; specifically, any simple group has a finite number of pure representations that do not contain a trivial summand.

 The following result holds for any reductive group, not just simple or semi-simple ones.

 \begin{proposition} Let $V$ be a stable representation of a reductive group $G$.
-Suppose $V^{\sss}$ contains a divisorial component that maps to a divisor in $V\sslash G$, that is, $V$ is npure.
+Suppose $V^{\sss}$ contains a divisorial component that maps to a divisor in $V\sslash G$, e.g.~$V$ is pure.
 Then there exists one-parameter subgroup $\lambda$ such that

 where $V_\lambda^{0}\subset V$ denotes the 0-weight space of $\lambda$; said differently, there are at most $\dim G+1$ weights that do not lie on the hyperplane of the weight space defined by $\lambda$. \end{proposition}